51DN3Y/Space-Invaders/README.md

 # Space-Invaders
 One of my few first pygames.
-This is a space invader game which is still in development.
+This is a space invader game which is COMPLETE!